AxOS-project/docs/src/content/docs/get-started/post.md

 Calla has no graphical configuration tool for the system itself.
 You should therefore use the command line to configure your system.
 However, there is an app to configure some elements of Calla itself.
 You can access it by clicking the **gear** icon in the app menu.

 ### On Sleex

 Sleex has a graphical configuration app.
 You can access it by clicking on the **Settings** icon in the right panel, by pressing **Super + I** or by searching for **Settings** in the app menu.

 > Note that some elements of the app (such as the wallpaper) are not working because it uses the GNOME library.
 It will be fixed in the future.

+### On Theom

+Theom has a graphical configuration app.
+You can open it by searching for **theom-settings** application in the application launcher.
+The application launcer can be opened by pressing **Super + D**.

+You can configuire theom using the cli as well by editing the `~/.config/.theom/config.json` file.

 ## Install apps and packages